 The next year, Mabel became assistant editor of the Bird Lore journal, now Audubon magazine.
 She would then serve as president of the Connecticut Audubon Society for 26 years, later becoming a director of the National Association of Audubon Societies, now the Audubon Society.

 Around that time she came upon two boys who happily showed her a large jar filled with robin’s eggs they’d stolen from nests.
 She decided to turn her attention to writing for children.
 She wrote a book with ornithologist Elliott Coues, again with illustrations by Fuertes.
 They called it Citizen bird: scenes from bird-life in plain English for beginners.
 The Library of Congress cites it as a milestone in the conservation movement.

 The book, according to the library, brought together the talents of the greatest American ornithologist, a pioneering editor and an artist second only to Audubon.
 “Directed at the general public, especially children, and written in an entertaining and fanciful fiction style, the work imparts solid scientific knowledge while inculcating conservation values.”

 In 1914, Mabel Osgood Wright established Birdcraft , a small bird sanctuary, near her home in Fairfield.
-It is the oldest bird sanctuary in the United States, a National Historic Landmark.
+It is the oldest bird sanctuary in the United States and a National Historic Landmark.
 The Connecticut Audubon Society now maintains Birdcraft as a nature center.

 James Wright died suddenly in 1920, and Mabel continued her writing and gardening.
 She died July 16, 1934 at the age of 75.
 A condominium complex replaced Mosswood.